MHCommunity/mousehunt-improved/README.md

     - Zugzwang's Tower (Amplifier remaining and progess)

 - Location Catch Stats
-  - Adds an item under the "Mouse" menu to see your catch stats for the current location
+  - Adds an item under the "Mouse" menu to see your catch stats for the current location.

 - Quick Filters and Sort
   - Adds one-click filters to the Trap and Base selectors to show only specific power types.